NBISweden/Knox-ePouta/README.md

 Run `micromosler reset` if you want to erase for the provisioning phase did.

-The `micromosler clean` script can be run with the --all flag, to destroy routers, networks, security groups and floating IPs.
+The `micromosler clean` script can be run with the --net flag, to destroy routers, networks, security groups and floating IPs.
 Otherwise, it only deletes the running VMs.